 When the copper strings come into contact with the skin a circuit is closed which in turn generates sound.
-The small changes of the skin's conductibility - caused by reactions to outer as well as inner stimuli - are what modifies the emerging sounds in pitch and volume.
+The small changes of the skin's conductibility modify the sounds in pitch and volume.

 More specifically, the tones are modified by